sandstreamdev/sandcoding/guidelines/npm-module-testing.md

 Now [your_test_app] will 'see' the module and you can simply `import` it in your source code.

-## Install from github
+## Install from GitHub

-If you pushed some version of you package to Github you can install it from there.
+If you pushed some version of you package to GitHub you can install it from there.

 `npm i sandstreamdev/[you_package_name]`